 The continuing education and workforce development division supports the college's mission by providing noncredit courses, contract training courses, and professional services to individuals, county agencies, and employers.
-Approximately forty full-time and part-time administrative, professional-technical, and support staff are currently located in the Hickory Ridge Building, with three additional continuing education staff and two technical support staff in the Ecker Business Training Center.
+Approximately forty full-time and part-time administrative, professional-technical, and support staff are currently located in the Hickory Ridge Building, with three additional continuing education staff and two technical support staff in the Charles I. Ecker Business Training Center at the Maryland Innovation Center.
 This project will allow the continuing education and workforce development division to expand to a new building.

-The proposed continuing education building is required to ensure that the college continues to provide quality services to the community, including online and web accessibility.
+The proposed continuing education building is required to ensure that the college continues to provide quality programs and services to the community.
 The college will need to provide appropriate space to accommodate the demands of the continuing education and workforce development programs.
 In addition, adequate parking will be required to meet the needs of the division.

-Continuing education provides special services to the Howard County community and state agencies, such as contract training, both credit and noncredit, in business management, healthcare, advanced technology and other areas.
+Continuing education provides special services to the Howard County community and state agencies, such as contract training, both credit and noncredit, in business management, healthcare, advanced technology, and other areas.
 Services also include open enrollment classes for personal and professional development, year-round enrichment programs for elementary, middle, and high school students, non-traditional high school diplomas for adults, credit opportunities in a noncredit format, adult basic skills and literacy courses, and a variety of levels of English as a Second Language training.

 Courses and programs are offered in a variety of formats and are held at various sites throughout Howard County.
-The majority of classes are held either on the first floor of the Hickory Ridge Building of approximately 18,300 square feet or at the Ecker Business Training Center of approximately 14,200 square feet in the Gateway Building located at Columbia Gateway Drive in Columbia.
-The English as a Second Language program and the English Language Institute expanded into six offices, six additional classrooms, and a conference/storage room on the second and third floors of the Hickory Ridge Building comprising an additional 7,100 square feet in the Hickory Ridge Building.
+The majority of classes are held either on the first floor of the Hickory Ridge Building of approximately 18,300 square feet or at the Charles I. Ecker Business Training Center of approximately 14,200 square feet in the Maryland Innovation Center located at Columbia Gateway Drive in Columbia.
+The English as a Second Language program and the English Language Center expanded into six offices, six additional classrooms, and a conference/storage room on the second and third floors of the Hickory Ridge Building comprising an additional 7,100 square feet in the Hickory Ridge Building.
 In addition, the Kids on Campus program uses all available space at the Hickory Ridge Building during its annual summer program.

-Classes are also offered at the Laurel College Center, where the continuing education and workforce development division shares 42,000 square feet of instructional space with HCC's credit division and Prince George's Community College credit and noncredit divisions.
-Because of space limitations in the Hickory Ridge Building and the Ecker Business Training Center, continuing education and workforce development uses approximately 200 square feet of space in Howard Hall and the Children's Learning Center, plus 10 to 15 classrooms in three high schools in Howard County for evening classes, for an additional 12,000 square feet.
+Classes are also offered at the Laurel College Center, where the continuing education and workforce development division shares 49,000 square feet of instructional space with HCC's credit division and Prince George's Community College credit and noncredit divisions.
+Because of space limitations in the Hickory Ridge Building and the Charles I. Ecker Business Training Center at the Maryland Innovation Center, continuing education and workforce development uses space in Howard Hall, plus four to five classrooms in a high school in Howard County for evening classes.

 The majority of the space to which continuing education and workforce development currently has access is in shared facilities where the space is not assured for the future.
-The space that HCC occupies in the Gateway Building is owned by the county.
-The Laurel College Center is a higher education center and continues to add partners and programs so less space is available for continuing education.
-Classes at the high schools have always presented a logistical problem to the students because of differences in operating hours, calendars, and emergency closing policies.
+The space that HCC occupies in the Maryland Innovation Center is owned by the county.
+The Laurel College Center is a higher education center that continues to add partners and programs so limited space is available for continuing education.
+While the college works cooperatively with Howard County Public School System to address needs, classes at the high schools have presented a logistical problem to the students because of differences in operating hours, calendars, and emergency closing policies.
 The new continuing education building will ensure that the division continues to have operating space and will reduce management costs by consolidating operations that are currently distributed throughout many different sites.